 Trading with excessive leverage is generally what we see time and time again as the number one culprit to blowing up an account (aka gambling).

-Amateur traders rarely take full responsibility of their mistakes.
+Amateur traders rarely take full responsibility for their mistakes.

 They would never blame:

-Sophisticated traders know that a product like Contracts for Difference (CFDs) are just like any other leveraged product, such as:
+Sophisticated traders know that a product like Contracts for Difference (CFDs) are just like any other derivatives product, such as:

 and as such…